How to get from Split to Hvar

 Book your ferry ticket from Split to Hvar in advance during high season (June-September)

-Split to Hvar fast ferry schedule (2023)
+Split to Hvar fast ferry schedule

-Departure and arrival station
+Departure and arrival stations

 They dock at the Harbour of Hvar in Riva.
 This pier is on the western part of Hvar Island.

-High-speed ferry of Kapetan Luka
+High-speed ferries of Kapetan Luka and TP Line

-Alternative: Jadrolinija ferry
+Alternative: Jadrolinija ferry from Split to Hvar

 Travelling during winter months?

-Split to Hvar by Car ferry via Stari Grad
+Split to Hvar by Car Ferry via Stari Grad

 Step 1: Split to Stari Grad by Car Ferry